alfrix/docs/docs/library/vba_next.md

 ## BIOS

-Required or optional firmware files go in RetroArch's system directory.
+Required or optional firmware files go in the frontend's system directory.

+!!! warning
+	In order for the Game Boy Advance BIOS to be used, the 'Use bios if available' core option must be set to On.

 |   Filename    |    Description                    |              md5sum              |
 |:-------------:|:---------------------------------:|:--------------------------------:|
 | gba_bios.bin  | Game Boy Advance Image - Optional | a860e8c0b6d573d191e4ec7db1b1e4f6 |

-!!! warning
-	In order for the Game Boy Advance BIOS to be used, the 'Use bios if available' core option must be set to On.

 ## Features

-RetroArch-level settings or features that the VBA Next core respects.
+Frontend-level settings or features that the VBA Next core respects.

 | Feature           | Supported |
 |-------------------|:---------:|